We may earn money or products from the companies mentioned in this post.

 Quinta da Regaleira is another one of the most popular things to do in Sintra.
-Made even more famous by the many dreamy photos of the enchanting estate’s cylinder-shaped initiation well you can see circulating on social media.
-The estate offers much more than just one Instagram photo opportunity.
+Made even more famous by the many dreamy photos of the enchanting estate’s cylinder-shaped initiation well you can see circulating on social media, the estate offers much more than just one Instagram photo opportunity.

 Tips for spending one day in Sintra

 The roads in Sintra are narrow, steep, and crowded with large buses and crazy tuk tuk drivers.
-This is not the type of place where I would recommend driving.
-It would be stressful and potentially dangerous.
-As much as we don’t really like to follow the tourist route, if you want to see Sintra, sticking to the tourist route is your best option.
+This is not the type of place where we recommend driving.
+It would be stressful and potentially dangerous, particularly the route to Pena Palace.

-Wear good walking shoes
+Wear comfortable walking shoes

 A fair amount of walking is unavoidable in Sintra.
 Even if you take the bus directly to Pena Palace, there is an uphill walk from the road to the palace that everyone must take.
-Make sure you are dressed appropriately and wear a good pair of walking shoes.
+Make sure you are dressed appropriately and wear a comfortable pair of walking shoes.

 Prepare for crowds

 Even if you do everything right by taking the first train and first bus in Sintra; even if you don’t linger too long at the attractions; you will still find yourself fighting crowds.
 Sintra is a tourist town.
 Some might even call it a tourist trap.
 At times, I just wanted to get out of Sintra as quickly as possible because it was so crowded and overwhelming.
 I got tired of being pushed or bumped in narrow corridors.
-Waiting in lines and standing on crowded buses was exhausting.
+Waiting in lines and standing (because all the seats were taken) on crowded buses was exhausting.
 Being shoulder to shoulder with strangers the entire day is also not what I typically consider enjoyable.